-Download my free ebook below that shows you how to easily earn the Southwest Companion Pass, so one person can always fly free with you, and net 110,000 points you can use for free travel!
+Download my free cheat sheet below that shows you 10 Things You Must Know to Earn the Southwest Companion Pass, so one person can always fly free with you, and net 125,000 points you can use for free travel!

 Download Your FREE Guide & Start Flying FREE on Southwest!

 Here are some super fun Chicago activities if you’re planning to head there soon:

 1. Visit With Sea Life at Shedd Aquarium

 If you love all things sea life, stop by Shedd Aquarium.
 Our kids loved the Beluga whales and the live show, featuring the whales and dolphins.
 You can also look for the divers feeding the animals in the Caribbean Reef area, and there’s also a super cool area where you can pet stingrays!

 Quick tip: To avoid long waits in line during summer, order your tickets ahead of time online.

 It’s always a great time to delve into all things space, and Chicago’s Adler Planetarium is a great place to do it!
 Located on Museum Campus close to Shedd Aquarium, Soldier Field and the Field Museum, it offers fantastic city views, as it juts way out on the lake, as well as exhibits and fantastic dome theater shows that give you the feeling of traveling in space.